samidakhani/git-practice/README.md

-#Line 1 in Git remote
+q#Line 1 in Git remote

 #Line 2 in Git local